Our Solicitor Panel Members Make No Win No Fee Claims in Diabetic Negligence. To learn more click here.

 Diabetic injury claim?
 What are the associated failures…

-These claims tend to fall into 3 categories, those that involve a delay or failure to diagnose the condition, those that involve a failure to refer onward for more specialist care and those where specialist practitioners have erred and or not taken the severity of the situation into full account.
+These claims tend to fall into 3 categories, those that involve a delay either 1. a failure to diagnose a condition, 2. those that involve a failure to refer onward for more specialist care and 3. those where specialist practitioners have erred and or not taken the severity of the situation into full account.
 Contact us to to discuss if you have a compensatable diabetic injury claim or even if you believe that your care has been substandard.

 As a consequence of the work of the Diabetic Unit, we have gathered a great deal of expertise in ophthalmic and optical claims.